ibm-cloud-docs/assistant-data/backup.md

 Back up and restore your data by exporting, and then importing the data.
 {: shortdesc}

+This topic describes how to backup and restore data specific to {{site.data.keyword.conversationshort}}.
+For information about how to backup and restore {{site.data.keyword.icp4dfull_notm}}, see [Backing up your installation](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_install.html).

 You can export the following data from a {{site.data.keyword.conversationshort}} service instance: